murraykruger88/MyCV/README.md

 # MyCV
-This is my Online Resume.
+This is my digital resume.
 I will be updating it during the course of my HyperionDev Bootcamp.